rahulkapoor90/CaveStory/README.md

 ![](http://i.imgur.com/dq7ag5A.png)

-# Map 2

 ![] (http://i.imgur.com/j0Tuqqj.png)

 # Questions Asked on Stackoverflow
-These are the questions i asked during the project's development, i am adding them for reference.
+These are the questions i asked during the project's development, i am adding them here for reference.

 ![Unable to move character to right position using SDL?](http://stackoverflow.com/questions/33141841/unable-to-move-character-to-right-position-using-sdl)